 There will be two rounds of application review.
-The deadline for the first round is 7:00AM PST on Monday, October 14 2019.
-The deadline for the second round is 7:00AM PST on Monday, January 6, 2020.
+The deadline for the first round is 7:00AM PST on Monday, October 19, 2020.
+The deadline for the second round is 7:00AM PST on Monday, January 4, 2021.
 Applications will be evaluated on a rolling basis and preference will be given to first-round applicants.
-The position is visa sponsorship eligible (J-1) and applicants with OPT are also eligible for this position.
-Apply online at http://law.stanford.edu/empirical-research-fellowship/.
+The fellowship is open to international applications.
+In the past, we have welcomed fellows who have OPT employment authorization or require J or TN visas.
+However, due to the pandemic, the availability of a visa or work authorization will depend on current conditions.
+(Click here for current information on visa restrictions.)
+Please apply online at https://law.stanford.edu/empirical-research-fellowship/.
 Make sure to upload each of the following:

-- Brief cover letter explaining your interest in the position - Current resume - Transcript (unofficial version acceptable) - Short academic writing sample, preferably empirical or social science-related - Contact information for at least two references, preferably able to speak to academic research skills
+- Brief cover letter explaining your interest in the position - Current resume - Transcript (unofficial version acceptable) - Short academic writing sample, preferably empirical or social science-related - Contact information for at least two references, preferably ones able to speak to academic research skills